LNR2003/QTM347-Final-Project/README.md

 #### XGBoost
 This model is executed on Macbook Pro: Apple M3 Pro with 18GB RAM.
-After attepmts with Random Forest, we wondered how would XGBoost perform in prediction.
+After attepmts with Random Forest, we wondered how would XGBoost perform in prediction, so we performed a simple modelling inXGBoost .
 In the first attempt, parameters used were:
 - (n_estimators=500, learning_rate=0.01, max_depth=3, random_state=0).
 The test accuracy under this set of parameters was **0.7547**.